 My research interests center on the cell communication events that underlie normal and abnormal physiology.
 Current projects in the lab are examining the molecular underpinnings of skeletal development; age-related loss in bone and skeletal muscle mass; and the pathogenesis of pulmonary hypertension.
 My research group is also active in developing biotechnology tools and improving bone grafting technologies.
 We carry out this work in concert with a large international group of collaborators.
-My trainees participate in the Bone & Mineral Research Group at Marian University, of which I serve as the Director.
+My trainees participate in the Bone & Muscle Research Group at Marian University, of which I serve as the Director.

 In addition to performing original research, I am active in the synthesis and transformation of research through writing scholarly reviews, editorials, and service to professional societies.